 According to the 2018 edition of Zoocasa’s Housing Trends Report: Hot Issues, based on a national survey of over 1,400 respondents, only 24 per cent state they do not support the regulations, and an equal number are unsure.

 The Office of the Superintendent of Financial Institutions (OSFI) announced a mortgage stress test in spring 2017 after overheated Vancouver and Toronto markets sparked fears that Canadians were taking on too much housing debt.
 It feared that should interest rates rise, borrowers would no longer be able to afford to pay their mortgages, or be so cash-strapped as to affect their consumer spending, and thus slow down the economy.

 The new, tighter lending rules came into effect on Jan.
-1 of this year and requires that all federal banks ensure borrowers can carry their mortgage payments at either the Bank of Canada’s benchmark rate, currently 5.14 per cent, or at their contact rate plus 2 per cent – whichever is higher.
+1 of 2018 and requires that all federal banks ensure borrowers can carry their mortgage payments at either the Bank of Canada’s benchmark rate, currently 5.14 per cent, or at their contact rate plus 2 per cent – whichever is higher.

 Consequences of OSFI’s regulations have led to reduced affordability for prospective buyers.

 Many first-time home buyers were either left off the property ladder altogether or rushed to buy late last year before the rules came into effect.